Dermaplaning Vs. Waxing

 Waxing Benefits

 Waxing can also help to slow the regrowth process of the hair.
 As it removes the hair from the root, it can take about 4 to 6 weeks for the hair to regrow.
-It does not cause stubble, which can occur after a few days with shaving.
-It is also ideal for removing a large amount of hair from a larger area.

 Waxing Side Effects

-It can cause redness or itchiness, especially for sensitive skin types, after the treatment.
-It is also not recommended to shave in between waxing appointments, to allow the hair to grow enough in order to be removed with the wax.
+It is also not recommended to shave between waxing appointments, as this allows the hair to grow enough to be removed with the wax.

-If you are allergic or sensitive to the wax, it can a potential reaction or irritation on the skin.
-There is also the chance that it can cause potential ingrown hair bumps, which can be uncomfortable and irritating.
+If you are allergic or sensitive to the wax, it can cause a potential reaction or irritation on the skin.
+There is also the chance that it can cause ingrown hair bumps, which can be uncomfortable and irritating.

 Waxing Process and Recovery

-Similar to dermaplaning, waxing is a non-invasive process that requires no down time before resuming daily activities.
+Similar to dermaplaning, waxing is a non-invasive process that requires no downtime before resuming daily activities.
 There are two processes for waxing that can be done with warm or hot wax, based on the salon and your preferences.

-With warm wax, the soft, melted wax is applied to the section of the skin and then a strip of cloth is pressed into the wax.
+With warm wax, the soft, melted wax is applied to the section of the skin, and then a strip of cloth is pressed into the wax.
 The strip is pressed firmly into the wax to ensure it all adheres properly.
-After a moment the strip is quickly and firmly pulled off with the wax to remove the hair.

-Hot wax is a similar process, but without the strip of cloth to remove the product.
+Hot wax is a similar process, but without the use of a strip of cloth to remove the product.
 The hot, soft wax is applied to the skin where the hair is to be removed.
-After waiting until the wax is hardened, it is peeled away from the skin while removing the hair in the process.

 Should You Do Dermaplaning Or Waxing?

-While both treatments can achieve similar results, depending on your goals for the service it can determine which process is right for you.
-The two treatments can also be done for different parts of the body, with dermaplaning focuses on the face while waxing can be completed on the face or body.
+The two treatments can also be applied to different parts of the body, with dermaplaning focusing on the face, while waxing can be performed on the face or body.

-The main goal of dermaplaning is used to exfoliate the skin, while also removing hair.
+The main goal of dermaplaning is to exfoliate the skin while also removing hair.
 The treatment will give you a radiant complexion that is smooth and clear.
-It helps to eliminate any thin, soft facial hair, like peach fuzz, for a smoother appearance.

-Waxing can be done to remove unwanted hair on the face but is ultimately ideal for removing a significant amount of hair in larger areas.
+Waxing can be done to remove unwanted hair on the face, but is ultimately ideal for removing a significant amount of hair in larger areas.

 Conclusion

-Overall, both treatments are similar in their results and can be done together on different parts of the body.
-If you are looking to mainly exfoliate your skin for a radiant appearance and want the added benefit of removing unwanted peach fuzz, dermaplaning is going to be the right process for you.
+If you are primarily looking to exfoliate your skin for a radiant appearance and want the added benefit of removing unwanted peach fuzz, dermaplaning is the right process for you.

 However, if you are looking to remove more hair, shape and define the brows, or target areas of the body, waxing will be the best choice.